Westminster update:…

 The debate moved on to fixed-term tenancies, with peers debating back and forth whether the six-month limit was sufficient to provide tenants with the security they needed.

-Baroness Swinburne noted the government’s willingness to listen to possible exemptions to this clause, with Baroness Taylor (Labour) and Baroness Pinnock (Liberal Democrat) expressing the need to allow victims of domestic violence to escape potentially unsafe accommodation.
+Baroness Swinburne noted the government’s willingness to listen to possible exemptions to this clause.
+Baroness Taylor (Labour) and Baroness Pinnock (Liberal Democrat) also expressed the need to allow victims of domestic violence to escape potentially unsafe accommodation.

 The bill will next move on to its committee stage.